 3. Graphics provide effective support to the copy applied in the web or mobile interface

 As it was mentioned before, in many cases pictures work as a more universal tool of communication than text.
 However, there are also some pitfalls to consider carefully.
 The speed of perception is not the only thing we need: people can perceive illustrations super fast but if the message they transfer is not clear or can be double-read, the speed will not bring a positive user experience.
 Fast capturing of the graphics that result in wrong understanding cannot be defined as recognition, it’s just fast noticing.
 Recognition means not only speed but also the right action or information which the visual element should bring to the user.
 So, in case you want to make the visual metaphor immediately clear and avoid misunderstandings or wrong associations.

 Here’s the illustration for a website of financial service helping pensioners manage their money effectively and grow their savings.
 The artwork immediately transfers the message keeping it consistent in combination with the tagline and copy block.
 This way the webpage looks catchy while all the elements in the layout harmonically work together.

 4. Illustrations are a well-checked tool of creative storytelling

 Put simply, storytelling is the method of uniting different blocks of information into one story to make them more memorable and set the strong connection between the parts.
 This approach showed itself highly effective in both marketing and user experience design.

 Here’s the set of illustrations designed for one of our recent projects Florence.
 It is an online marketplace where self-employed nurses can find high-paying shifts across the UK.
-The designer created original characters showing the story, setting the atmosphere, sending the message or presenting the benefits in the way that corresponds to the mood, tone, and voice of the platform.
+The designer created original characters showing the story, setting the atmosphere, sending the message, or presenting the benefits in a way that corresponds to the mood, tone, and voice of the platform.

 5. Illustrations have significant power in setting the emotional appeal